Skip to main content

 The Department of Mathematics offers programs leading to the Master of Arts (M.A.), Master of Science (M.S.), and the Doctor of Philosophy (Ph.D) degrees.
 Courses of study are available in algebra, analysis, discrete mathematics, numerical analysis, partial differential equations and topology.

 The Ph.D degree is a five-year program culminating in an original piece of mathematical research for a thesis and eventual publication in a scholarly journal.
 While the thesis is in a specific area, the coursework leading up to thesis work is designed to provide sufficient breadth to prepare our students for successful careers.
 All students pursue coursework from our six core areas of Algebra, Analysis, Discrete Mathematics, Numerical Analysis, Partial Differential Equations, and Topology.
 By the end of the third year, our students must pass the Preliminary Examinations based upon three of these core areas.
 Subsequent coursework consists of seminar courses in topics of current research.
+Students may apply to the PhD program directly from their undergraduate work, and most of our PhD students complete a Master's degree en route to their doctoral degree.

 Graduate Students